Alfresco/tutorials/docs/contract-management/setting-up-rules.md

 Upload any document into the “Contracts” and check if it was put into “New” as a Contract.

-If it is stored as a Contract it will have all properties listed on the left side of the screen when you open the document preview.
+If it is stored as a Contract it will have all properties listed on the right side of the screen when you open the document preview.

 Now set the Status to “Review” by selecting “Edit Properties” and changing it.
 Because you declared some properties mandatory you can’t move on without filling them in, thereby ensuring that no Contract enters “Review” without the necessary information.